ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 cd demo
 ```

-The following has been tested on Linux Ubuntu 16.04.
-Cloning the Git repo takes 3-4 minutes with good Internet connection.
+- The config has been tested on Linux Ubuntu 16.04.
+- The default `requirements.txt` assumes CUDA version of 9.0.
+If your CUDA version (check using `nvcc -v` or `cat /usr/local/cuda/version.txt`) is 9.1, replace `mxnet-cu90` with `mxnet-cu91` in `requirements.txt`.
+If your machine does not have a GPU, replace `mxnet-cu90` with `mxnet`.

 ## Preprocess
 - Run `download_demo_data_preprocessing.py` to download 4 JPEG2000 images of the demo brain.